Liam Fox: US–UK relations

+Fox criticised protesters against Donald Trump's visit to the UK in 2018, calling them a "embarrassment to themselves".

 Freedom of the press

 In October 2013, Fox called for The Guardian newspaper to face prosecution over the 2013 mass surveillance disclosures.

 In January 2015, Fox published a video on YouTube detailing his opinions and criticism of Edward Snowden.
 He stated: "We're constantly having to protect our society from a range of threats, especially organised crime, paedophilia, and terrorism.
 For our intelligence services to operate effectively, and to protect us from these threats, they need to be able to do things in secret, secrets whose public disclosure would be damaging to our National Interest.
 When Edward Snowden stole files and took them with him to China and then Russia, some 58,000 files came from GCHQ, information that had played a vital role in preventing terrorist outrages in Britain, over the past decade and longer.
 It was not freedom fighting.
 We should call treason by its name.
 And those who assisted Snowden must be held responsible for their actions."